ipfs/js-ipfs-repo-migrations/README.md

 ### Module versioning notes

-In order to have good overview of what version of package contains what kind of migrations, this package follows this versioning schema: `0.<versionOfLastMigration>.<patches>`.
+In order to have good overview of what version of package contains what kind of migration, to every release there should be appended version's metadata in format `migr-<versionOfLatestMigration>`.
+If for releasing is used `aegir` you can use the `release --metadata` option.

 ## Contribute